Skip to main content

 It is difficult to obtain a precise number, but it is often quoted that Australian superannuation funds have $400 billion invested in the US; we think that's an understatement because it doesn't seem to include private equity investments.
 Regardless, Australian superannuation funds have significant investments in the market where the economic risks seem to be exceptionally high at the moment, and with little prospect of greater stability in the short to medium term.

 Indeed, within what Trump calls his "One Big Beautiful Bill" lies the genesis of potential significant problems to come - Section 899, entitled "Enforcement of Remedies against Unfair Foreign Taxes."
-Of course it is the White House that determines what is "unfair"and the Section provides the power to levy a new tax of up to 20% on foreigners from countries that unfairly tax American businesses.
-Presently, the terms of the Bill would characterise Australia, together with most European Union countries and the UK, as a "discriminatory foreign country" (DFC) because it has implemeted an undertaxed profits rule (UTPR) and possibly because it simply levies a GST tax.
+Of course it is the White House that determines what is "unfair"and the Section provides the power to levy a new tax of up to 20% on income paid to foreigners from countries that unfairly tax American businesses.
+Presently, the terms of the Bill would characterise Australia, together with most European Union countries and the UK, as a "discriminatory foreign country" (DFC) because it has implemeted an undertaxed profits rule (UTPR), because Australia levies GST, or because of long held issues with the Pharmaceutical Benefits Scheme (PBS).

-The UTPR is one aspect of the OECD’s Pillar 2 global minimum tax regime - Pillar 2 seeks to impose a minimum 15% corporate tax rate on certain multinational enterprises.
-These provisions would ensure that certain multinationals, for example Microsoft, Apple, Meta and Netflix, who currently pay little or no tax in Australia despite billions in revenue, would pay minimum levels of taxation.
-Section 899 is simply a blunt tool of leverage, to be used on friend and foe alike, to provide tax protection for major US, typically technology, firms.
+The UTRP is one aspect of the OECD’s Pillar 2 global minimum tax regime - Pillar 2 seeks to impose a minimum 15% corporate tax rate on certain multinational enterprises.
+Thes provisions would ensure that certain multinationals, such as Microsoft, Apple, Meta and Netflix, who currently pay little or no tax in Australia despite billions in revenue would pay minimum levels of taxation.
+Section 899 is simply a blunt tool of leverage, to be used on friend and foe alike, to provide tax protection for major for major US, typically technology, firms.

 The expectation and hope is that any Australian Government would not bow to what is effectively extortion in terms of managing its own tax regime.
 This section taken in concert with other Trump initiatives, substantially increases the risk and cost of doing any business or investments in the US, and therefore increases the required risk premium and the prospect of capital leaving the US with lower investment prices and higher interest rates as a consequence.